opsone-ch/documentation/services/websites/index.md

 #### Stage => PROD

-There are two ways to deploy your site from STAGE to PROD.
+There are also two ways to deploy your site from STAGE to PROD.

 * copy files / database to the existing STAGE environment
 * renaming STAGE to PROD, removing the htpasswd entry, copy the files afterwards back to the new STAGE